15-year-old Gauff upsets ’19 champ Osaka at Australian Open

 There were the occasional signs that Gauff is not a fully formed player — or person — just yet.
 For example, leading by a set and a break, serving at 1-0, 40-15, Gauff double-faulted twice in one game to get broken for the first time.
 It was a rare lapse, though — and one to be expected at this stage of her life and career.

-One reminder of just how young Gauff is: Most of the entrants in the junior Australian Open are older than she is.
+One reminder of just how young Gauff is: Most of the entrants in this year’s junior Australian Open are older than she is.

+Another: She is taking online classes and said she’s been given permission to turn in homework late, “considering the circumstances.”

-And another: She doesn’t have an official driver’s license quite yet, still practicing behind the wheel with a learner’s permit.
+Yet another: She doesn’t have an official driver’s license quite yet, stuck practicing behind the wheel with a learner’s permit.

-Still, she plays far beyond her years.
+Her play is far beyond her years.
 Her composure, on and off the court, is remarkable.

 That all helped Gauff become the first American in 30 years to reach at least the third round in each of her first three major appearances.